IvanRublev/Domo/README.md

 ```

 The additional tuples here and there seem cumbersome.
 One way to make
-the tag definition elegant and to reduce the extra pair of brackets
+the tag definition elegant is with `deftag/2` macro.
-is with `deftag/2` macro and `---/2` operator.
-We can rewrite the code to more
-compact way like this:
+We can rewrite the code to more compact way like this:

 ```elixir
 defmodule User do